 What time of the year should I build?

 Ideally Spring, Summer and in some areas Autumn is still OK- although you should allow at least 90 days to obtain the permit etc. before the builders start, so planning well ahead is a good idea.
-Redpath will often only request a 5% deposit / booking to start the paperwork (engineering, site plan, council submission work etc) which makes the process a lot simpler & cost effective.
+Redpath will often only request a 5% deposit / booking to start the paperwork (engineering, site plan, council submission work etc.) which makes the process a lot simpler and cost effective.
 Redpath take bookings throughout winter/spring for summertime and autumn build times on site.

 Quotes are free of course - and are usually submitted within 48 hours of asking.
 See more here

 Yes, normally you do and sometimes resource consent may be required also.